conjohnson712/Fullstack-Capstone/README.md

 **For the purpose of confidentiality on behalf of Udacity and Auticon,all Nanodegrees, Courses, names, and other objects featured in this project are fabricated by myself and are not real (that I know of)**.
 This explains the silly nature of the courses present, as I wanted to be sure that I created classes that would not actually exist on Udacity, to be safe.
 Udacity and Auticon have presented me with a wonderful opportunity and I would not wish to insult them or jeopardize my enrollment through them by accidentally sharing confidential information.

 ## Pre-Requisites and Local Development
 This project requires the use of Python, Node, and Pip.
-Follow the instructions within the README files found in the backend and frontend folders to get your device set up to run this project.
+Follow the instructions within the README files found in the backend folder to get your device set up to run this project.
 ## API Reference
 ** POST HEROKU LINK HERE **